Catalonia Culinary Tour: A Moveable Feast

 Walk atop the medieval walls of Girona, also knowns as Braavos on Game of Thrones

-Cooking class in Girona teachers you the secrets of authentic Catalan dishes.
+Cooking class in Girona teaches you the secrets of authentic Catalan dishes

 Our signature cooking classes, stellar local guides, and unique experiences provide exclusive access to Barcelona and beyond.
 We offer this tour as a private trip year-round.
 For more information, please call 1-800-567-9400 or email us today.